woocommerce/woocommerce/docs/product-editor-development/product-editor-extensibility-guidelines.md

 * **Shipping**: All the information merchants need to enter to present customers with accurate shipping rates at checkout.
 Best for physical product details that may impact shipping (e.g. capacity or volume), additional shipping carrier settings, or custom shipping options.

 * **Variations**: Contains product options and variations.
-It is the only tab that doesn’t support extensibility in its current form (you can add your extension to the variation details page as well as provide custom update actions triggered from the table view or the bulk editor).
+Allows merchants to create variations and set up their attributes, such as color, size, or material.
+Best for extensions that add new types of variations or allow merchants to manage them in a different way.

 ## Where should your extension go?